 outdraw.AI was initially developed as part of the art incubation program at Civic Creative Base Tokyo [CCBT] by game designer Tomo Kihara and art/design unit Playfool (Daniel Coppen and Saki Maruyama).
 Since then, the game has been exhibited globally at events including Ars Electronica (Linz), Now Play This (London) and Day of the Devs (San Francisco).
 The game has engaged audiences of all ages and sparking critical discussions around AI and creativity.
 The exhibition version of outdraw.AI is available via request.

-Tomo Kihara is an artist and game developer creating experimental games and public installations.
-His work often takes the form of embodied playable thought experiments that invite everyone to explore new questions around socio-technical issues through play.
-Recent projects focusing on AI's social impact have been developed in collaboration with institutions such as Waag Futurelab (Amsterdam) and the Mozilla Foundation (USA).
-His works have been exhibited at the Victoria & Albert Museum (London, 2022) and the Asian Art Museum (San Francisco, 2024).
+Tomo Kihara is a media artist and game developer who creates experimental games and public installations that draw out new questions from people through play.
+Recent projects that critically explore AI's social impact have been developed in collaboration with institutions such as Waag Futurelab and the Mozilla Foundation.
+His recent work has been featured at the Victoria & Albert Museum in London, and received an Honorary Mention at the Ars Electronica S+T+ARTS Prize 2024

 Playfool is an art-design unit by Daniel Coppen (UK) and Saki Maruyama (JP).
 Their work intervenes in the relationships between society and technology through the medium of play.
 Their multidisciplinary and experimental practice comprises object making, installations and multimedia productions, which emphasise play's experimental, reflective and intimate qualities to create participatory spaces that engage critically yet whimsically with technology.
 Playfool’s works have been awarded in both the Dezeen Award (2021) and STARTS Prize (2024), and have been exhibited at the Victoria and Albert Museum (London, 2023) and Ars Electronica (Linz, 2024).